C++ application programming interface

 Class streamer_control (defined in streamer_control.hh and re-exported by streamer.hh) is the high-level interface for controlling the RLE-decoder core.
 Member functions:

-status(): read the status register (buffer error, done, triggered, armed); these are outputs from the coreget_control(): returns the control register (stop, internal trigger force, internal trigger enable, reset, internal trigger reset); these are inputs to the coreget_qout(): current value at the output (on the "device pins", if there is no postprocessing)get_qout_streamer(): current value at the streamer output (which may be overridden, see below)qout_select(): determine what data is presented at the output (streamer output or override value)qout_set(): override the output with the chosen valuemonitor_ext_trig(): debugging tool for external trigger signalsset_initial_value(): set the value that is present at the streamer data output before triggeringbuffer_error(): buffer error detecteddone(): sequence decoding completed successfullystatus_report(): dump the status in textual representationreset_streamer(): reset the streamer and erase data in all FIFO buffersreset(): reset the streamer core (set control register to zero and callsreset_streamer)trigger_enable(): enable the trigger circuit; the trigger signals are ignored until this member function is called (or using an external trigger enable signal)trigger_force(): assert the internal trigger force signaltrigger_reset(): assert the internal trigger reset signalgating(): control gating (control of the streaming using an external output-enable signal)
+status(): read the status register (buffer error, done, triggered, armed); these are outputs from the coreget_control(): returns the software-side control shadow (stop, internal trigger force, internal trigger enable, reset, internal trigger reset, qout select, stop-on-buffer-error)get_qout(): synchronized snapshot of the current value at the output (on the "device pins", if there is no postprocessing)get_qout_streamer(): synchronized snapshot of the streamer output before the optional override muxqout_select(): select whether the streamer output or override value is presented; the active streamer-clock shadow updates only while the streamer is idle or resetqout_set(): write the override value and select it; active output visibility follows the same idle/reset commit rule and readback snapshot latencymonitor_ext_trig(): debugging tool for external trigger signalsset_initial_value(): set the value that is present at the streamer data output before triggeringbuffer_error(): buffer error detecteddone(): sequence decoding completed successfullystatus_report(): dump the status in textual representationreset_streamer(): reset the streamer and erase data in all FIFO buffersreset(): reset the streamer core (set control register to zero and callsreset_streamer)trigger_enable(): enable the trigger circuit; the trigger signals are ignored until this member function is called (or using an external trigger enable signal)trigger_force(): assert the internal trigger force signaltrigger_reset(): assert the internal trigger reset signalgating(): control gating (control of the streaming using an external output-enable signal)

 Class streamer_fifo (defined in streamer_fifo.hh and re-exported by streamer.hh) is the high-level interface for spooling the sequence to the RLE-decoder core.
 Member functions: